 In 2020, compared to only 8% of all house sellers, over half (51%, in fact) of FSBO sellers knew the person they were selling their home to.

 Furthermore, 22% of FSBOs occurred in a rural area where residents were more likely to know each other, compared to around 15% of all home sales.

 Therefore, even though the “FSBO route” is rare, it’s even rarer for sellers to still ignore the real estate agent option when no buyer is already lined up and ready to sign on the dotted line.

 #2.
 Independent Research: FSBOs Sell for 5.5-6% Less on Average

-Unsurprisingly perhaps, the NAR will also tell you that FSBO homes often sell for less than if a real estate agency assisted in the marketing and selling of the property.
+Unsurprisingly perhaps, the NAR will also tell you that FSBO homes often sell for less than if a real estate agent assisted in the marketing and selling of the property.

-However, they wouldn’t be lying – independent research has also found this to be true.
+However, they wouldn’t be lying – independent research has also found this true.

 The researchers found the gap in “selling prices for FSBOs when compared to MLS sales is remarkably close to average commission rates.”
 On average, the study found, FSBOs sell for 5.5-6% less than agent-assisted sales.

 In other words, the statistics tell us that the amount of money real estate agencies charge would be lost to the seller on the FSBO house sale price anyway.